 Southam Heritage Collection contains approximately 10,000 important artefacts, documents, photographs and recordings relating to the history of Southam, its people, and the surrounding villages.
 It is currently housed in the Community Rooms at Tithe Place.

 Southam Heritage Collection incorporates The Cardall Collection started by the late Jack Cardall and enhanced by his widow Rene until her death in 2007.
 It also comprises the Alan Griffin Photographic archive, the writings of Trevor Rogers, Jim Fitchett and others, extracts from Southam Library’s local history archives and many other significant donated items.
-It also includes a growing collection of oral history recordings made by local people.
+In addition there is a growing collection of oral history recordings made by local people.

 The group originally known as the Friends of The Cardall Collection was established in 2006 with the primary aim of finding a permanent home for the Cardall Collection.
 Since then its role has expanded as the Collection itself has grown.